Canmore - South Side

 Lake O'Hara Alpine Circuit (26 to 45 km)

 - Water/hydration: From bladders and soft flasks to pocket filters (like a Katadyn BeFree), you will want to bring water on runs longer than 60 to 75 minutes.
-Light running vests like Nathan or Ultimate Direction allow you to carry you phone, water, some food and extra clothes.
+Light running vests like allow you to carry you phone, water, some food and extra clothes.
 Keep in mind that you will need more water if you run in the sun on a very hot Summer day.

 - Phone or Emergency Satellite Device: Most areas around Canmore get cell reception and telling someone where you’re running and some sort of ETA for return times can make sure someone is looking for you if something goes wrong.
 In the backcountry, carrying an emergency satellite messenger like an InReach is recommended.